 To be considered for funding, organizations must meet the following minimum criteria:

-- Alignment with CHF’s cornerstones to advance efforts to bring health in reach for all Coloradans:
+- Alignment with the Foundation’s cornerstones to advance efforts to bring health in reach for all Coloradans:

 - Serve Coloradans who have less power, privilege and income, and prioritize Coloradans of color